mautic/documentation/en/focus/README.md

 ![](/focus/media/step_2.png)

-On the left you'll see a button to switch between mobile and desktop views.
+On the left, you'll see a button to switch between mobile and desktop views.
 A mobile snapshot is also attempted - it may not match your website exactly due to the snapshot process but it should at least give you the general look.
 On the right is the builder toolbar.

 ![](/focus/media/step_3.png)

 ### Focus/Goal

-The firs step to building the focus item is to choose what the focus or goal is.
+The first step to building the focus item is to choose what the focus or goal is.
 There are three options:

-1. Collect data - will use a Mautic form in the as the content.
-Note that it should be a very simply form (or or two inputs) as there is very little room to work with in some of the styles.
-But this is great for capturing emails for a even or newsletter signup.
+1. Collect data - will use a Mautic form in the output as the content.
+Note that it should be a very simple form (One or or two inputs) as there is very little room to work with in some of the styles.
+But this is great for capturing emails for a newsletter signup.
 2. Display a notice - information only and is great for announcements and the like.
 3. Emphasize a link - great for landing pages with an event, sale, promotion, etc. It displays a button to click that will direct to the given link.